Contrast-Security-OSS/docs/content/user/agent/net/config/Level2Rules-InstrumentationTriggerRules.md

       * REQUIRED_TAGS, DISALLOWED_TAGS, TRACKED, STARTS_WITH_TAINT, GOOD_VALUE_REGEX: same as in This object, see above

+---

-Stack Blacklist:
+#### Stack Blacklist:

-  If the trigger method contains one of these methods in its stack trace, the finding will not be satisfied
+  If the trigger method contains one of these methods in its stack trace, the finding will not be satisfied.

   * stack-blacklist
     * entry SIGNATURE

       * SIGNATURE: *required*

-        Signature of the of method to instrument for stack blacklist
+        Signature of the of method to instrument for stack blacklist.